Weight lifting straps are a great way of increasing your grip on barbells, dumbbells, and pretty many other pieces of gym kit.

 Leather

-The most classic material used for lifting wraps is without a doubt leather.
+The most classic material used for lifting wraps is without doubt leather.
 And whilst going “old school”, is pretty cool a lot of the time, it’s not always the best option.
 In my opinion, leather straps are probably the worst choice, for both value and efficacy.

 I found leather straps to be uncomfortable, harsh on my wrists, and stiff to begin with, which takes time to “break in”, which meant a few hours of twisting the leather in an attempt to make it more pliable.